MasuSlim/Test/README.md

 # Test
-general folder for testing purposes
+General folder for testing purposes.
+Commints will only be accepted by known users of github.